siddhartha-komodo/slate/source/includes/_017-cc-overview.md

 First, these smart contracts are hard-coded into the Komodo code base, which means they can be written in C and C++.
 They can also be written in any compiled programming language that can create a linkable library capable of calling and being called by C/C++ functions.
 In that sense, Komodo’s utxo-based smart contracts are language agnostic.

 The C and C++ programming languages are widely understood, time-tested, and, perhaps most importantly, Turing complete.
 Thus, utxo-based smart contracts can be programmed to do anything that any other existing program or application is able to do.

+Furthermore, because smart contracts on Komodo run in the daemon, developers can avoid the limitations and hassles of having to run code in a virtual machine, as is the case with the many gas-based smart contract platforms.
+You have far more speed, flexibility, and power.
+This is made possible by our unique design of connecting independent blockchains together, rather than forcing all users to run on a layer-one main chain.

 Second, utxo-based smart contracts are more secure than balance-based smart contracts.
 This is true in two ways.
 For one thing, because Komodo’s smart contracts are utxo-based, the entire balance of an address is never at risk.